alf-p-steinbach/cppx-core-language/docs/README.md

 ~~~

 Here the `$apply` macro is from the Meta Macro library, but that library is included wholesale by the Core Language Extensions “all” header.
 For each of the following arguments `$apply` invokes the specified macro, here `DISPLAY`, with that argument.
 The `Type_` template alias is a nice way to support prefix `const`, as far as I know originally proposed by Johannes “litb” Schaub.

-Not exemplified by the code above: the names are available via the exporting namespace `m`, e.g. `using namespace cppx::m;` brings in all these names unqualified.

 Specific headers: